oktonine/docs/docs/guide/student/Teams_workspace.md

 ### Acquired skills

-Here you can check skills you already acquired and those to be acquired within the project
+Here, you can check skills you already acquired and those to be acquired within the project

 ![image](../img/student_img/applications/workspace5acquiredskills.png)